 -

-Test the outlet with another device.
+Test the wall outlet with another device

 -

-Plug the dock directly into the wall (avoid multi-plug strips).
+Plug the dock directly into the wall

 -

-Observe if the dock’s indicator light turns on.
+Confirm the dock indicator light turns on

 -